 Between 1478 and 1834, the Spanish Inquisition killed thousands of people in Spain.
 And also its colonies and arrested tens of thousands more.
-The stated aim of the organization was the elimination of heresy, and the inquisitors did not shy away from killing children or entire families in the name of God.
+The organization’s stated aim was to eliminate heresy, and the inquisitors did not shy away from killing children or entire families in the name of God.

 The Spanish Inquisition has a reputation that is hard to match.
 A religious organization of extreme harshness, a court that answered to no one, and torturers of appalling barbarity – this was the most brutal institution of the Middle Ages.